The parenthood effect in urban mobility: Results

-Concerning the population's distribution (Figure~\ref{fig:spatial_characterisation}C), despite the presence of a similar cross-area trend in the overall values of $H$, the differences between distinct household arrangements within the same metropolitan area are narrower than for amenities.
-Taking New York area as an example (Figure~\ref{fig:spatial_characterisation}D), the difference between the peaks of $KDE(H)$ of the most inhomogeneously distributed group (\emph{non married}) and the most homogeneously distributed one (\emph{married}) is approximately equal to 0.02, thus confirming the weaker, but statistically significant, dependence on household arrangement.
-These findings already suggest that the differences in the distribution of amenities and sociodemographic groups within metropolitan areas might be amplified by mobility.
+Concerning the population's distribution (Figure~\ref{fig:spatial_characterisation}C), the overall values of $H$ fall in a range between 0.5 and 1.0, indicating a more homogeneous distribution, and the differences between distinct household arrangements within the same metropolitan area are narrower than for amenities.
+Taking the New York area as an example (Figure~\ref{fig:spatial_characterisation}D), the difference between the average values of the most inhomogeneously distributed group (\emph{non-married}) and the most homogeneously distributed one (\emph{married}) is approximately equal to 0.03, thus confirming the weaker, but statistically significant (using Kolmogorov-Smirnov test described in Section S9), dependence on household arrangement.
+These findings raise the question of whether differences in the distribution of amenities and sociodemographic groups within metropolitan areas may be amplified by mobility patterns.